openshift-labs/learn-katacoda/middleware/pipelines/04create-task.md

-Tasks consist of a number of steps that are executed sequentially.
+Tasks consist of several steps that are executed sequentially.
 Tasks are executed/run by creating TaskRuns.
 A TaskRun will schedule a Pod.
 Each step is executed in a separate container within the same pod.
-They can also have inputs and outputs in order to interact with other tasks in the pipeline.
+They can also have inputs and outputs to interact with other tasks in the pipeline.

 Here is an example of a Maven task for building a Maven-based Java application: